lakeraai/chainguard/docs/tutorials/tutorial_agent.md

  'run_id': 'run_rQyHImxBKfjNgglzQ3C7fUir'}
 ```

-### Guarding OpenAI assistant in LangChain using a guarded AgentExecutor subclass
+### Guarding OpenAI assistant in LangChain using a guarded AgentExecutor subclass <a name="guarding-openai-assistant-in-langchain"></a>
+Notice that only the answers of tools defined via LangChain are guarded (i.e. those defined via the `tools` variable below), but if an agent has some built-in tools, the answers from those tools are not guarded.
+This means that if you use an OpenAI Assistant where you enabled the code interpreter tool, retrieval tool or defined a custom function call in the playground, these will not be guarded.
 ```python
 GuardedAgentExecutor = chain_guard.get_guarded_agent_executor()
 guarded_agent_executor = GuardedAgentExecutor(